accellera-official/systemc/docs/DEVELOPMENT.md

    May require changes to external/standard API.

  * `05-feature`
    New feature proposal, beyond the current standard.
-Includes internal (and external, providing adoption by IEEE P1666 WG) API changes.
+Includes internal (and external, providing adoption by the IEEE P1666 working group) API changes.

  * `04-errata`
    Inconvenience (errata) for users of many platforms, workaround available.
    Solution may require internal API changes.

  * `02-documentation`
-   Documentation inconsistency or insufficiency (e.g. whitepaper unclear or misleading), no code changes.
+   Documentation inconsistency or insufficiency (e.g., whitepaper unclear or misleading), no code changes.

  * `01-inconvenience`